decentraland/old-documentation/_posts/getting-started/2018-01-07-publishing.md

 * You have a [Metamask](https://metamask.io/) account, with your LAND parcels assigned to it.
 The account must also hold a minimum amount of Ether to pay a transaction gas fee.

 * You own the necessary amount of adjacent LAND parcels.
 Otherwise you can purchase LAND in the [Market]({{ site.baseurl }}{% post_url /blockchain-interactions/2018-01-01-marketplace %}).

+* If you're deploying a single scene to multiple adjacent parcels, you must first merge them together into an _Estate_ before you can deploy to them.
+See [Marketplace]({{ site.baseurl }}{% post_url /blockchain-interactions/2018-01-01-marketplace %}) for instructions on how to create an estate.

+## Check scene data

+When deploying, the CLI reads information from the _scene.json_ to know where to deploy your scene to.

+Open your scene's _scene.json_ file and verify the following:

+- **Owner**: Needs to match your Ethereum wallet address.
+This same address needs to hold the LAND tokens, or have been granted permissions by the owner.

+- **Parcels**: The coordinates of the parcels that will be occupied by your scene

+- **Base**: The coordinates of the parcel that will be considered the [0,0] coordinate of the scene.

+- **Estate**: The ID of the estate you're deploying to.
+If you're deploying to a single parcel, this field isn't necessary.

+  > Note: To find your estate's id, open the estate's detail page in the Marketplace.
+The URL should include a number for the ID.
+For example if the URL is _market.decentraland.org/estates/84/detail_, the estate's ID is _84_.

 ## To publish the scene